Isabela, Basilan: Geography

 Isabela City is located on the northern shore of Basilan Island, along the Basilan Strait across from Zamboanga City to the north.
 Its territory under jurisdiction includes Malamawi Island.

 The topography of the whole area of Isabela is an irregular, rolling terrain.
 The steepest grades of over 60% are found in some parts of the barangays of Menzi, Busay, Panunsulan, Calvario, Kapayawan and Kapatagan on the main island of Basilan and in the barangays of Panigayan and Santa Barbara on the offshore Malamawi Island.

 Barangays

-Isabela City is politically subdivided into 45 barangays, herein listed below with their corresponding 2010 populations in parentheses.
-Poblacion barangays are in bold.